hallettj/dot-zsh/README.markdown

 # dot-zsh

-This is my vim configuration.
+This is my zsh configuration.
 It is managed with [homeshick][], which creates symlinks from the appropriate locations in my home directory.
 Installing dependencies, compiling, and other setup tasks are handled using [Ansible][], which runs the steps listed in `init.yml`.